mayurajain/BikeSharingLinearRegression/README.md

 - The dataset used in this project was given by Upgrad.com.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by https://github.com/mayurajain - feel free to contact me!